 The Blindage-What is it?

 In order to protect the interior walls of the fort, Confederate soldiers built blindages out of timber laid up against the walls.
 There is a secure alleyway between the blindage and the casemates created by these walls.
-Their purpose is to protect the men against explosive shells and errant cannonballs.
+Their purpose is to protect the men from explosive shells and errant cannonballs.

-STOP #7 The Water System
+Fort Pulaski Self-Guided Walk Stop #7 The Water System

 It is interesting to see the 10 cisterns/storage tanks below the casements used to store water.
 When rainstorms occur, they collect water from the fort.
 The water seeps through three feet of earth and one foot of oyster shells before reaching the lead-covered brick roof.
 Cisterns are then filled directly with water.
-Weep holes on the walls facing the parade ground collect overflow water from the roof.
+Weep holes in the walls facing the parade ground collect overflow water from the roof.
 The entire system holds more than 200,000 gallons of fresh water.

-STOP #8 & 9-The Upper Level Terreplein & Terreplain (East Angle)
+Fort Pulaski Self-Guided Walk Stop #8 & 9-The Upper Level Terreplein & Terreplain (East Angle)

-At the northwest corner of the fort, we climbed some stone steps to the top of the terreplain.
-So what is a terreplain?
+At the northwest corner of the fort, we climbed some stone steps to the top of the terreplein.
+So what is a terreplein?
 The information placard described them as brick and granite platforms that are mounted on top of the ramparts of the fort.
 On top of the fort, the terreplein is a flat space between the parapet and the parade face.
 The short wall was the only protection for cannon crews.
 They designed parapet walls with recesses so that cannon carriages could swing freely.
 From the top, cannons could fire farther than those in casemates below.

 We gazed across at the distant shore of Tybee Island, imagining what it was like the morning of the attack.
-The cloudy, overcast day only made the image more vivid in our minds.
-The ten James and Parrot rifled cannons they fired from two batteries near the western end of the island.
+The overcast day only made the image more vivid in our minds.
+The ten James and Parrot rifled cannons were fired from two batteries near the western end of the island.
 Union forces spaced additional artillery along the beach, two miles distant.
 We could see the beam of the lighthouse shining out over the water.

 During the attack of the fort by Union troops, they used 36 rifled cannons, including the new James & Parrot Rifled Cannon.
 Using the newly developed cannon, Union forces demolished a corner wall of the fort within 30 hours.
 They rebuilt the three casements on the southeast wall after the Confederate surrender.
 The 48th New York Volunteers completed the work in 1862 without embrasures.